ANaaim/LBMC_marker_less_processing/README.md

 Calibration can be verified using the function projection_on_video.py which will allow to reproject directly the c3d on the video using a formatted folder and the c3d files.
 It is proposed here to have the

+## Formatting data
+TODO : Create a config file just for formatting the data ==» It should ease the process of formatting the data for the user.

 ## Generating the pose2d data.
 In our project we want to generate the pose2d data from different model of pose estimation to be able to compare them.